 When driving, it is possible that the steering wheel may not be turned sufficiently to return the stalk automatically to its starting position.

-In this case, move the stick 1 to halfway, then release it: the stalk returns to its original point and the indicator light flashes three times.
+In this case, move the stick 1 to half-way, then release it: it will return to its initial position and the indicator light flashes three times.